 Humanism needs you!

-Like all charities with a small staff and limited financial resources, the BHA is heavily reliant on volunteers.
+Like all charities with a small staff and limited financial resources, Humanists UK is heavily reliant on volunteers.
 Our volunteers come from all backgrounds: retired people with time to spare to come into the office or work on significant projects from home, young people on a gap year between school and university, young parents who are available to work a few hours in the middle of the day, people running small businesses or in creative or other professions who want to offer pro-bono professional support.
 Volunteers carrying out significant roles can use desk space at our central London offices but others can work from home.

 We want to unlock the enormous potential that exists among our members and supporters and we know that many of you want to do something more to help but don’t know where to begin.
 That’s why we’re taking the opportunity of advertising all our current volunteer roles at once.